 On February 21, 2017, the Partnership announced that it had entered into a farmout agreement with Canaan Resource Partners ("Canaan") which covers certain Haynesville and Bossier shale acreage in San Augustine County, Texas operated by XTO Energy Inc., a subsidiary of Exxon Mobil Corporation.
 The Partnership has an approximate 50% working interest in the acreage and is the largest mineral owner.
 A total of 20 wells were drilled over an initial phase, beginning with wells spud after January 1, 2017.
-Canaan elected to participate in an additional phase that began in September 2018 and continues for the lesser of 2 years or until 20 wells have been drilled.
+Canaan has elected to participate in an additional phase that began in September 2018 and will continue for the lesser of 2 years or until 20 wells have been drilled.
 After the completion of the second phase, Canaan will have the option to elect to participate in a similar third phase.
 During the first three phases of the agreement, Canaan commits on a phase-by-phase basis and funds 80% of the Partnership's drilling and completion costs and is assigned 80% of the Partnership's working interests in such wells (40% working interest on an 8/8ths basis) as the wells are drilled.
 After the third phase, Canaan can earn 40% of the Partnership's working interest (20% working interest on an 8/8ths basis) in additional wells drilled in the area by continuing to fund 40% of the Partnership's costs for those wells on a well-by-well basis.
-The Partnership receives an overriding royalty interest ("ORRI") before payout and an increased ORRI after payout on all wells drilled under the agreement.
-From the inception of the agreement through September 30, 2019, the Partnership has received \$89.7 million from Canaan under the agreement.
-When working interests in farmout wells are assigned to Canaan, the Partnership's Oil and natural gas properties and Other long-term liabilities are reduced by the reimbursed capital costs.
-As of September 30, 2019, the Partnership had assigned to Canaan working interests in certain wells drilled and completed, and as such, \$0.9 million of the farmout reimbursements received from Canaan are included in the Other long-term liabilities line item of the consolidated balance sheet.
+The Partnership will receive an overriding royalty interest ("ORRI") before payout and an increased ORRI after payout on all wells drilled under the agreement.
+From the inception of the agreement through March 31, 2019, the Partnership has received \$86.4 million from Canaan under the agreement.
+As of March 31, 2019, the Partnership had assigned to Canaan working interests in certain wells drilled and completed, and as such, \$8.9 million of the farmout reimbursements received from Canaan are included in the Other long-term liabilities line item of the consolidated balance sheet.